I can still remember the day in 2007 when I told my mother about my idea for this site.

 I realized that sometimes, you have to say farewell to something, to say hello to something else.

 So, I began thinking of selling The Mogul Mom, and last summer, put it on the market with a friend of mine from college who is a business broker.
-I worked very closely with Mike to make sure we found just the right buyer.
+I worked very closely with him to make sure we found just the right buyer.

 After all, I couldn’t hand her over to just anyone.